ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 [alice@{{ site.devel.name }} superduper]$ ncdu --one-file-system --enable-delete --delete-command "trash --"
 ```

-This will launch the TUI, and you that it starts to scan all the
+This will launch the TUI, and then it starts to scan all the content,
-content, which can take several minutes to complete for large
+which can take several minutes to complete for large folders.
+When
-folders.
-When scan is complete, you can use the TUI to interactive
+scan is complete, you can use the TUI to interactive find files and
-find files and folders to delete.
+folders to delete.

 Now, because the scan takes a long time, we recommend a two step
 approach; (a) pre-scan files, then (b) navigate and delete files,